 You can learn a lot about yourself by reading the things you write.

-As I reread my journals this week, I was able to reflect on some ways in which I had matured.
+As I reread my journals, I was able to reflect on some ways in which I had matured.
 I also saw some areas that still need improvement (no, I’m not going to tell you what they are).
 My journals gave me valuable information that I can now use to implement change in my life.

 4. To make a record of what God has done for you – A good chunk of my journal was written before I became a Christian.